 For access to our main Sanctuary, the doors on the northwest side of the building have accessible parking and a ramp.

 To access the Chapel, the entrance is on the southeast side of the building.

 Fellowship Hall can be accessed by entering the doors on the south side of the building (facing 31st street).

 When is worship and Sunday School?

-There are two opportunities for Worship on Sunday mornings:
+Normally (in a non-COVID world), there are two opportunities for Worship on Sunday mornings:

 8:45 am Chapel Service